-The 2014 Faculty Conference will be held on Thursday, May 22nd, 2014.
+The 2014 Faculty Conference was held on Thursday, May 22nd, 2014.

 Faculty members at Ryerson work hard to create inspiring learning opportunities for our students.
 The future of teaching at Ryerson is bright and this is largely due to our dedicated faculty who reach out to our students and our community in many ways.

 The theme of this year’s conference, “Teaching Without Borders” provided faculty with an opportunity to share and explore ideas on teaching development, teaching strategies, and teaching opportunities that inspire students inside and outside the classroom, and that engage our diverse student population.